FlowFuse/website/src/blog/2024/07/deploying-flowfuse-with-docker.md

 ---
-title: Deploying FlowFuse with Docker on the Ubuntu server
+title: Deploying FlowFuse with Docker on an Ubuntu server
-subtitle: Step-by-step guide on how to Deploy FlowFuse with FlowFuse with Docker on Ubuntu server
+subtitle: Step-by-step guide on how to deploy FlowFuse with Docker on Ubuntu server
 description: Learn to deploy the FlowFuse on your Ubuntu server with Docker, from domain setup to running your app with email, SSL configurations.
 date: 2024-07-08
 authors: ["sumit-shinde"]